 One of the most modern media centres in the region with an academic profile.
 It deals with research and its practical implementation in such fields as journalism, new media, media logistics, public relations, graphics, management in the media.
-It comprises various laboratories (e.g. e-learning lab, social media analysis lab, photography lab, focus research lab etc.) and constitutes the infrastructure for the two most important media initiatives at UPJPII i.e. JP2TV and Bonus Radio.
+It comprises various laboratories (e.g. e-learning lab, social media analysis lab, photography lab, focus research lab etc.) and constitutes the infrastructure for the two most important media initiatives at UPJPII i.e. JP2TV and Bonus Radio as well as Small Television Forms.
+The TV prepares mainly materials informing about current events related with the life of the University and, at the same time, promotes the University values and the spirit of its patron St. John Paul II.